 3. Visit your local DHHS office for more information.

-Any absence not reported to Childcare Directors would be considered unexcused, and must be reported to CCSP.
+• Any absence not reported to Childcare Site Coordinators would be considered unexcused, and must be reported to CCSP.
 This may result in a change or loss of third party funding.